acts-project/acts/docs/core/seeding.rst

 (2nd iterator), and within this loop separately iterates once over bottom SP and once over top SP.
-Within each of the nested loops, SP pairs are tested for compatibility by applying a set of configurable cuts that can be tested with two SP only (pseudorapidity, origin along z-axis, distance in r between SP, compatibility with interaction point).
+Within each of the nested loops, SP pairs are tested for compatibility by applying a set of configurable cuts that can be tested with two SP only (pseudorapidity, origin along :math:`z`-axis, distance in `r` between SP, compatibility with interaction point).

 If both compatible bottom and top SP have been found, test each bottom SP,